fanoframework/fano-db-logger/README.md

-# Fano Web Framework Skeleton Application
+# Logger that log messages to MySQL database

-Web application skeleton using Fano Framework, Pascal web application framework
+Example Fano Framework web application to demonstrate logging message to MySQL database.

 This project is generated using [Fano CLI](https://github.com/fanoframework/fano-cli) command line tools to help scaffolding web application using Fano Framework.